DeepSurvey-Bench: Evaluating Academic Value of Automatically Generated Scientific Surveys: DeepSurvey-Bench

 \section{DeepSurvey-Bench}

-To address the issues of unreliable datasets in existing evaluation benchmarks and the inability of current metrics to evaluate the academic value of generated surveys, we propose a reliable and comprehensive benchmark, named DeepSurvey-Bench.
-Figure \ref{fig:dataset} illustrates the datasets construction process, which consists of the following three steps: Initial Survey Collection (\S\ref{ini}), Parsing and Filtering (\S\ref{parse}) and Human Annotation (\S\ref{anno}).
+To address the limitations of existing benchmarks in constructing reliable academic value-annotated datasets and evaluating the academic value of generated surveys, we propose a comprehensive benchmark, named DeepSurvey-Bench.
+Figure \ref{fig:dataset} illustrates the dataset construction process, which consists of three steps: Initial Survey Collection (\S\ref{ini}), Parsing and Filtering (\S\ref{parse}) and Human Annotation (\S\ref{anno}).